 A university may offer both need-based and merit-based aid.
 Need-based aid is determined by a family’s income and circumstances, while merit-based aid is determined by academics, athletics, and other talents.
 The FAFSA helps colleges determine how much need-based federal aid a student qualifies for.

 The FAFSA application is generally available starting in October but the 2024-2025 form will be available in December; the due date varies by state.
 Try to apply as early as possible because some financial aid is awarded on a first-come, first-served basis.

 A common misconception is that the FAFSA is a one-time deal.
 In reality, the FAFSA must be filled out every year to account for any changes in income or other circumstances.
 For example, if one of your parents gets laid off from their job, you might qualify for more need-based aid.

 For some students, federal aid (including federal student loans) isn’t enough to cover the full cost of attendance.
 If that’s the case, it may be time to look into some additional sources of funding.

 Other students are able to pay for a portion of their tuition with scholarships or grants.
-Scholarships and grants may require those interested in applying to invest some time filling out an application (or writing an essay).
-They can be a useful way to cover education costs since they don’t need to be repaid.
+Scholarships and grants may require applicants to invest some time writing an essay or meeting other requirements.
+Any funds that are received can be a useful way to cover education costs since they don’t need to be repaid.

-There are quite a few scholarship databases to peruse to find some that may fit with your background and interests.
+There are quite a few scholarship databases you can search to find those that fit your background and interests.

-If you’ve exhausted your federal aid opportunities and are still looking to fill the gap, private student loans are an option to consider.
-While they don’t come with the same benefits as federal student loans (such as income-driven repayment plans and loan forgiveness options), they could be used to help pay for education expenses.
+If you’ve exhausted your aid opportunities and are still looking to fill a gap, private student loans are an option to consider.
+While they don’t come with the same benefits as federal student loans (such as income-driven repayment plans and loan forgiveness options), they can be used to help pay for education expenses.

 SoFi Private Student Loans